Chain-of-Thought Reasoning is a Policy Improvement Operator: Related Work

-While many attempts have been made to teach large language models to perform addition, to our knowledge, none have demonstrated that language models do so by teaching themselves. \citet{liu2023goat} fine-tuned the LLAMA family of models, successfully teaching the models 8-digit addition using a supervised fine-tuning, while methods such as \citet{zhou2022teaching} try to teach addition via in-context learning instead of fine-tuning. \citet{nye2021show} propose augmenting a language model by allowing it to emit intermediate computations to a temporary ``scratchpad,'' which allowed the model to perform up to 10-digit addition.
+\textbf{Teaching Transformers Arithmetic.} While many attempts have been made to teach large language models to perform addition, to our knowledge, none have demonstrated that language models do so by teaching themselves. \citet{lee2023teaching} found significant challenges with length generation with transformers with very few parameters. \citet{liu2023goat} fine-tuned the LLAMA family of models \citep{touvron2023llama}, successfully teaching the models 8-digit addition using a supervised fine-tuning, while methods such as \citet{zhou2022teaching} try to teach addition via in-context learning instead of fine-tuning. \citet{nye2021show} augments language models with the ability to emit intermediate computations to a temporary ``scratchpad,'' allowing the model to perform up to 10-digit addition, whereas \citep{jelassi2023length} shows that language models can add better when their architecture is modified to use relative position embeddings.

-\citet{lee2023teaching} found significant challenges with length generation with transformers, a crucial part of \name.
-A closer inspection, however, finds that their results are entirely consistent with our findings.
-The main difference is that \citet{lee2023teaching} only tested generalization in the chain-of-thought regime with three-digit numbers.
-Figure~\ref{fig:supervised_generalization} describes our results with length generalization based on the size of the model and the number of digits trained.
-We do not observe the emergence of substantial generalization to $N+1$ digits until around training both models on $1$ through $5$ digit addition.